beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/introduction.md

 Your application's business logic exists within your HTTP Function directories (e.g. `src/http/get-index`), and your shared code folders (e.g. files in `src/shared/` or `src/views/`).

-Any new HTTP Functions (i.e. routes) that you create in Begin will be automatically committed to your project; run `git pull` to start working locally with them.
+Any new HTTP functions (i.e. routes) that you create in Begin will be automatically committed to your project; run `git pull` to start working locally with them.

 > ✨ Tip: if your local dev server is running when you pull down your new HTTP Function, it will automatically mount your new route and install its dependencies – no restart required!